Rebecca Mbithi

 Rebecca Mbithi, is a lawyer, accountant and corporate executive in Kenya, the largest economy in the East African Community.
-She is the immediate past managing director and chief executive officer (CEO) of Family Bank, a financial service provider with assets valued at about US$789 million (KSh120 billion), as of 30 September 2023.
+She is managing director and chief executive officer (CEO) of Ecobank Kenya, since 9 February 2026.
+She is the immediate past CEO of Family Bank, a financial service provider with assets valued at about US$789 million (KSh120 billion), as of 30 September 2023.
 She was appointed to that position in February 2019. and she resigned in December 2023.

 Background and education

 She was born in Kenya.
 After attending local primary and secondary schools, she was admitted to the University of Nairobi, Kenya's oldest public university, where she graduated with a Bachelor of Laws degree.
 She went on to enroll in the Advocate Training Program at the Kenya School of Law.
 Following the successful completion of that training, she was admitted to the Kenyan Bar.

 Her second degree is a Master of Business Administration in Strategic Management, awarded by the United States International University Africa, in Nairobi, Kenya's capital city.
 She is also a Certified Public Accountant, and a Certified Public Secretary.